nuwbie-11/Fake-News-Detection/README.md

     return (model,vector)
   ```
-  Code of block above will handle the path of both model and vectorizer and load them
+  Block of code above will handle the path of both model and vectorizer and load them
 - Preprocess the Input.
 Coz why not?
   ```python
   def preProcess(text):